djstojanovic/angular-push-notifications/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.

 ## Development server
+Node: 10.16.3

+Start development server with one of the commands:
+1. Run `npm run start` This will automatically start dev server and open tab in the default browser.

-Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding